Logo Best Practices

 Example of incorrectly changing logo colors:

-UNCSA Complimentary Color
+UNCSA Complementary Color

 To ensure consistent visual form and recognition, do not distort the shape of the logo or crop the logo.